Skip to content

 bd show rl-01

-The bead isn't just a ticket.
-It's a contract.
+A bead is a contract, not just a ticket.
 Before any agent touches code, the bead defines:

 • Scope: What files and modules are in play